jbwheatley/pact4s/README.md

 }
 ```

 This style may be useful when it is impractical to write all interactions for all test cases in one single pact.
 While in this approach the `BaseMockServer` is created and started for each test case individually, it does not
 appear to have a noticeable performance impact.

+Note that if you want to set a specific port while using the "inline" style, you cannot use parallel test execution, as
+the same port cannot be used by multiple parallel instances of the mock server.
+See e.g. [WeaverInlinePactSequential](./example/consumer/src/test/scala/http/consumer/WeaverInlinePact.scala) and [ZiotestInlinePactSequential](./example/consumer/src/test/scala/http/consumer/ZiotestInlinePact.scala)
+(MUnit and ScalaTest execute tests sequentially by default).

 ### Message Pacts